Tom Frutchey does not like criticism of his many failings as City Manager of Pacific Grove.

 I was at that meeting – it was a wild few minutes of discourse for Council meetings around here, but it did not result in fisticuffs, and there wasn’t even any name calling.
 The Mayor did well to allow the back and forth to occur.

-(By the way, the woman Frutchey tried to intimidate is the same life-long resident that former Mayor Dan Cort wrongly called a “moron.” — Wrong technically, because she’s very bright, and obviously wrong morally and ethically.)
+(By the way, the woman Frutchey tried to intimidate is the same life-long resident that former Mayor Dan Cort wrongly called a “moron.” — Wrong technically, because she’s very bright, and obviously morally and ethically wrong for Mayor cort to disparage a citizen.)

 However, by the end it was clear that the City Manager had not quite followed the City Council’s directions, so the concerns she raised were reasonable.